Manage your kid’s constipation. Get quick relief with real foods using a food first strategy.

 - 14 to 18 year-old boys should get about 38 g of fiber each day

-Make sure your child is getting enough fluids every day, and an extra cup or two won’t hurt.
+- Make sure your child is drinking enough water every day, and an extra cup or two won’t hurt.

-Because of this, nectars may be more likely to stimulate a bowel movement.
+Because of this, nectars a higher osmotic load, increasing the amount of water into the intestine and helping to stimulate a bowel movement.

 The seeds on berries like strawberries add roughage and bulk to stools.

-These fruits are high in fiber; apricots contain sorbitol, which may have a natural laxative effect.
+These fruits are high in fiber.
+Apricots also contain sorbitol, which may have a natural laxative effect.

 I used this with my first child!
 I added an ounce of prune juice to her formula every day as we were transitioning to solid food, just to keep things moving along.

 Use prune puree or prune juice—they are both high in fiber.

 Did you know that 1 cup of prune juice contains about 3 grams of fiber?

 Molasses syrup is a good source of magnesium, which can act as a bowel stimulant.
 Mix some molasses into smoothies and hot cereal.